 In a 1970 contest to design a symbol for recycling products, college student Gary Anderson created a simple triangular logo.
 His design is now a universally recognized symbol of products that are recyclable or made of recycled content.
-There are dozens of variants of this image worldwide, but the examples below show the symbols that are most common in the United States.
+There are dozens of variants of this image worldwide, but the examples below show the recycling symbols that are most common in the United States.

 1. Recycling Symbol